 As the United States grapples with the high cost of medical care and debates how to improve the healthcare system for all, one challenge that often gets less attention is the significant disparity between urban and rural healthcare.
 In this country, people living in rural areas suffer worse health outcomes than their urban counterparts.
 They're sicker, poorer and older and are more likely to experience higher rates of death, disability, and chronic disease.

-Alaska has created a hub and spoke-type healthcare system, with hospitals in large metropolitan areas, community health centers in smaller communities and community health clinics often staffed by one aide in villages.
-Patients go up the system to larger facilities and providers as needed – assuming they can access those facilities by overcoming transportation hurdles.
+Alaska has created a hub-and-spoke-type healthcare system, with hospitals in large metropolitan areas, community health centers in smaller communities and community health clinics often staffed by one aide in villages.
+Patients are referred to larger facilities and providers as needed—assuming they can access those facilities by overcoming transportation hurdles.
 Rural healthcare is not only challenging to obtain, but expensive as well.

 Big spaces, big challenges